-A maximum of 8 credit hours of specific MBA or M.S.
+A maximum of 6 credit hours of specific MBA or 8 credit hours of M.S.
 Human Resource Management courses can be substituted.
 Contact your Academic Advisor for information concerning the Joint B.S./MBA or B.S./M.S.
 Human Resource Management Programs of Study and graduate admission requirements.